kavindu-kodikara/ChatApp-Backend/README.md

 # ChatApp Backend API

+This repository is maintained by **Kavindu Kodikara**, lecturer for the **HDP 1** module in the **BSc (Hons) Software Engineering – 2nd Year** program at **Java Institute for Advanced Technology**.

 ## Project Overview

-This repository contains the Express.js backend API for a React Native chat application.
-It is a practical classroom project for the HDP 1 subject in the BSc (Hons) Software Engineering – 2nd Year program.
+This repository contains the Express.js backend API for a React Native chat application, developed as a practical classroom project.
+It is made available to students for revision and to catch up on any missed sessions.

 ## About this project